HOW TO GET TO HUMBER STREET SESH

 Q. Refunding Tickets

-A. Please note that tickets are non-refundable.
+A. Please note that tickets are non-refundable for Friday and Saturday.

-Q. Will I be searched at entry?
+Q. Will I be searched at the entry gates?

 A. Bag and body searches will be carried out by security staff on all gates.